-\Fig{fig:moti_latency} shows that even with a relatively small LLM (3 billion parameters) and a high-end GPU, the end-to-end frame latency of the embodied AI system can reach up to 249.4 ms, which directly contributes to a very low frame rate that does not satisfy real-time constraints.
-Among all three stages, LLM inference takes 76.9\% of the execution time, robot control takes 4.1\% and data communication takes 19.0\%. \Fig{fig:moti_energy} shows the energy breakdown.
-LLM inference still dominates with a 98.0\% of the total energy, while robot control and data communication account for only 2.0\%.
+Fig.~\ref{fig:moti_latency} shows that even with a relatively small LLM (3 billion parameters) and a high-end GPU, the end-to-end frame latency of the embodied AI system can reach up to 249.4 ms, which directly contributes to a very low frame rate that does not satisfy real-time constraints.
+Among all three stages, LLM inference takes 72.7\% of the execution time, robot control takes 9.9\%, and data communication takes 17.4\%.
+Fig.~\ref{fig:moti_energy} shows the energy breakdown.
+LLM inference still dominates with 95.8\% of the total energy, while robot control and data communication account for only 4.2\%.
 Notice that the latency spent on control is low in the baseline system since the control frequency is set to match the front-end frame rate of 30 Hz.
 However, in real robotic systems, control usually has a much higher rate.
 Our characterization suggests that for each frame, to get a smooth trajectory, corresponding control latency can add up to 13.9\% of the total latency.